Cesar Barone: Imprisonment and death

 In January 1996, Barone was indicted for the murder of Alice Stock in Florida.
 While he claimed that he had nothing to do with it and was looking forward to an acquittal, most people, including his relatives, stated in interviews to the media that they believed he was guilty.
 Initially, he opted to act as his own attorney, but later changed his mind and sought legal counsel.
 However, in 2000, the charges in this case were dropped due to the lack of robust evidence and Barone's existing death sentences in Oregon.

 In December 1998, in the midst of a protest by anti-death penalty activists, the Oregon Supreme Court denied an appeal by Barone concerning the Bryant murder.
 In July 1999, the Oregon Supreme Court also upheld his other two death sentences.

 In January 2000, Barone and three other death row inmates were featured in a controversial anti-death penalty ad by Italian fashion brand Benetton Group.
 The ad was heavily criticized by prosecutors and the family members of the inmates' victims, who claimed that it glorified their loved ones' murderers.
 Barone himself seemingly enjoyed the ad, but complained about the picture they used for him.

 By late 2009, Barone was diagnosed with a tumor on his heart, with the expectation that he would soon succumb to it.
-After learning of this, two of the detectives who lead the case into him attempted to talk with him and make him reveal any potential information about other victims, but Barone steadfastly refused and seemed unconcerned with his inevitable death.
+After learning of this, two of the lead detectives investigating unsolved crimes in which Barone was a suspect attempted to talk with him in hopes he might reveal information about other victims, but Barone steadfastly refused and seemed unconcerned with his inevitable death.
 On December 24, 2009, Barone died from heart cancer in the medical wing of the Oregon State Penitentiary at age 49.